giuliop/clojure-mylib/README.md

 ## Usage

-As it ticks your fancy
+As it tickle your fancy

 ## License